Fred Jones (basketball): NBA

 Jones was the 14th pick in the 2002 NBA draft by the Indiana Pacers.
 He was drafted by Isiah Thomas.
 He played sparingly as a rookie, averaging only 1.2 points per game in 19 appearances while playing behind Reggie Miller.
 That scoring average increased to nearly 5 points per game in his second year while appearing in 81 games.
 He more than doubled his averages during the 2004–05 season (to 10.6 ppg), partly due to teammate and small forward Ron Artest being suspended for the season for his involvement in The Malice at The Palace incident.
 In his first start after the incident, Jones scored a career-high 31 points against the Orlando Magic, establishing himself as one of the team's primary scoring weapons.

 In 2004, he won the NBA Slam Dunk Contest, beating out two-time champion Jason Richardson, but did not compete in the contest again.

 On November 23, 2004, against the Boston Celtics, Jones recorded his first double double, with 16 points and a career-high 10 rebounds.
+His three-pointer against the New Jersey Nets on March 22, 2005, earned Internet fame when a Ball State University student newscaster described it in his recap and followed with the phrase "Boom goes the dynamite."

 In the 2006 off-season, the Toronto Raptors signed Jones.
 On February 22, 2007, the Raptors traded Jones to the Portland Trail Blazers in exchange for guard Juan Dixon.

 Jones, along with Zach Randolph and Dan Dickau, was traded to the New York Knicks on June 28, 2007, for Channing Frye and Steve Francis.
 The trade reunited Jones with New York Knicks head coach Isiah Thomas, the man who drafted him.
 The Knicks did not re-sign him after the year.

 On December 28, 2008, Jones signed with the Los Angeles Clippers as a free agent.
 He was waived on January 5, 2009, however three days later he was again signed by the Clippers to a 10-day contract.
 On January 28, 2009, Jones received news that the Clippers would re-sign him for the rest of the season, which they did the following day.

-Jones' final NBA game was on April 15, 2009 in a 85 - 126 loss to the Oklahoma City Thunder where he recorded 8 points and 5 assists.
+Jones' final NBA game was on April 15, 2009, in an 85–126 loss to the Oklahoma City Thunder where he recorded eight points and five assists.